Protein Is Widely Available to Vegans

 Two tablespoons of chia seeds have five grams of protein.
 You can try it in many more ways than chia pudding!

 This is soy in a fermented form.
 It contains a lot of protein and it gets digested easily.
 Tempeh is also rich in probiotics.

 Edamame has lots of fiber, antioxidants, and protein.
-A half a cup contains 8.5 grams of protein.
+A half-cup contains 8.5 grams of protein.
 It can be added to burgers, soups, salads, soba noodles, and more.
 It can also be eaten raw or roasted like chickpeas.

 One cup of spinach contains five grams of protein.
-It is the best leafy green to enjoy as often as possible.
+It is the best leafy greens to enjoy as often as possible.

 16. Black-Eyed Peas

-A half a cup of black-eyed peas contains eight grams of protein.
+A half-cup of black-eyed peas contains eight grams of protein.
 They are also a good source of potassium, vitamin B, magnesium, and iron.

 One cup of broccoli contains four grams of protein.
 The same cap also contains 30% of daily fiber, vitamin C, calcium, and vitamin B for just thirty calories.

 A cup of Asparagus contains four grams of protein.
 It is also a good source of folate and vitamin B.

 A half-cup of green beans packs four grams of protein together with vitamin B6.
 They are high in fiber and low in carbs.